bokveizen/distance-decaying-core/README.md

-# Distance-decaying core decomposition in graphs
+# Distance-decaying core decomposition

-This repository contains the source code for the paper "Distance-decaying core decomposition in graphs".
+This repository contains the source code for the paper "Distance-decaying core decomposition".

 Below, we provide an overview of the contents in each folder.
 For more details, please refer to each folder's README file.